GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 ## 📢 News
 - The initial code is released. :fire::fire::fire: (Dec.31, 2023 UTC)
-- The first major revision of code is out, please use the latest code. 💪💪💪 (Jan.2, 2024 UTC)
+- The first major revision of code is out.
+Try the latest code! 💪💪💪 (Jan.2, 2024 UTC)

 ## Requirements and Installation